 Getting more wears out of the clothes we already own is one of the most sustainable things we can do today.
 A vital part of this process is getting to know ourselves better.
-Knowing ourselves helps massively when looking to buy clothes we really love.
-Even more importantly we think shopping in a more informed frame of mind also helps us feel better about ourselves, not just from the outside in, but from the inside out too.
+Knowing ourselves helps when looking to buy clothes we really love.
+More importantly, shopping in a more informed frame of mind also helps us feel better about ourselves, not just from the outside in, but from the inside out too.

 Taking control of our purchasing power is one of the most liberating things we can do for ourselves.
-Once we decide that we will only buy new pieces that fill us with joy enough to wear them again and again, we are doing so much more than being a sustainable badass, we are learning to love ourselves in the process.
-Plus we are sending a message out into the world that we demand a healthier industry all around.
+Once we decide that we will only buy new pieces that fill us with joy enough to wear them again and again, we are doing more than being a sustainable badass, we are learning to respect ourselves in the process.

-The slow fashion message is spreading, it can feel unnatural to go slower in a world that has become all about speed, but we think there is value in deciding to slow down in many areas of our busy lives.
+The slow fashion message is spreading.
+It can feel unnatural to go slower in a world all about speed but I think there is value in deciding to slow down, in many areas of our busy lives.
 Slowing down our reactive relationship with buying new clothes is not about falling behind, or being overly frugal, rather learning more about ourselves and not feeling pressurised by expensive marketing to be anybody but our wonderful selves.

 Why do we say that?
 Well, when you take a second to think about it we live in a society designed to make us constantly want to buy new things, instead of appreciating what we have already.
 It can be really hard to resist the allure of the new, but I like to question whether this nature of buying is actually making us happier and more fulfilled?

-In the long run following this mantra of buying for love over lust and quality over quantity will help us all see that there is joy in owning less but more valued pieces.
+In the long run following this mantra of buying for love will help us all see that there is joy in owning less but more valued pieces.
 A cleaner closet will help every day of our lives.
 It sure has helped me.
 No more laying on my bedroom floor screaming, “I HAVE NOTHING TO WEAR,” surrounded by multiple discarded options.
 Sound familiar?